prashanthk02/Food-Order-pickup/experiments/memory-storage/README.md

 const waitingOrder1 =
 {
-    cartOrderID: 12 //Obtained from the database based on UserID
     userName: "Daria" //Obtained from the database based on UserID
     userPhone: "+5145855582" //Obtained from the database based on UserID
     items: {soup: {price: 13.00, quant: 1}, salad: {price: 10.00, quant: 2}}